ptmp13/ptmp13.github.io/_posts/2022-11-30-elk-datasteamsize.md

 sort -k 1 -n
 ````

+Sometimes you must add grep -v "node3" after first grep
+its mean exclude __node3__, becouse when shard move from one node to another in query "__\_cat/shards__" we will see two nodes.

 #### P.S After you find some datasteam you can use API for check fields etc...